Gerlacher History, Family Crest & Coats of Arms

 One of the most famous of the family was Saint Gerlach (Gerlache, Gerlac, Gerlachus van Houthem, Gerlac of Valkenberg) (d. c.
 1170 AD) was a Dutch hermit who lived near Valkenburg in Limburg.
 Originally a soldier, Gerlache became a pious Christian upon the death of his wife and went on pilgrimage to Rome and Jerusalem.
 In Rome, he nursed the sick for seven years and accordingly to legend, he transformed local well water into wine three times as a sign that his sins had been forgiven.
 Later, Jacob von Gerlach received his Knighthood from King Sigismund in 1435.

-Important Dates for the Gerlacher family
+Early History of the Gerlacher family

 This web page shows only a small excerpt of our Gerlacher research.
 Another 104 words (7 lines of text) covering the years 1838 and 1861 are included under the topic Early Gerlacher History in all our PDF Extended History products and printed products wherever possible.